lotusirous/codescan/doc/development.md

 ### Setting up for tests

-If you followed the docker setup in step 1 in local development database above, then you have one.
-When running `go test ./...`, database tests will not run if you don't have mysql running
+If you have set up a MySQL database within a Docker container as outlined in step 1, you should now have a local development database available.
+However, when running `go test ./...`, it is important to note that the database tests will not run unless the MySQL service is currently running.
+Therefore, ensure that the MySQL service is running before executing the command to run the tests.

-2. Tests use `DATABASE_DATASOURCE` as a mysql connection string.
-Make sure you have set the environment variable.
+2. The tests rely on the DATABASE_DATASOURCE environment variable as the MySQL connection string.
+This variable should be set before running the tests.

 ```sh
 export DATABASE_DATASOURCE="root@tcp(localhost:3306)/test?parseTime=true"
 ```

-3. Migrate the database (if you have not migrated)
+Make sure to replace `root:password` with your MySQL root user and its corresponding password, also replace test with your desired database name.

+Please keep in mind that the above command is for Unix-based systems, for windows use `set` instead of `export`

+3. In order for the database to be up-to-date with the current schema, it is necessary to run the database migrations.
+If the database has not been migrated, use the following command to migrate it:

 ```sh
 migrate -source file:migrations -database "mysql://$DATABASE_DATASOURCE" up